Heinrich Ehrler: Group and wing commander

 Ehrler was credited with nine aerial victories in a 24 hours period on 25/26 May 1944, bringing his tally up to 155.
 Parts of III.
 Gruppe were ordered to relocate from Pechenga to Svartnes at 17:17 on 25 May.
 At 21:00, 19 Bf 109s under the leadership of Ehrler were scrambled from Svartnes to fend off approximately 80 Soviet aircraft attacking a German convoy.
 During this encounter III.
 Gruppe claimed 33 aerial victories, including twenty Douglas A-20 Havoc bombers, eight P-40s and five P-39s.
 However, Soviet records only account for five losses that day.
 Ehrler claimed four victories in this engagement which took his total to 150 aerial victories.
 The next day, Ehrler again led 19 Bf 109s from III.
 Gruppe in defense of the German convoy.
 This time the Germans reported combat with approximately 100 Soviet aircraft and claimed 40 aerial victories, among them five by Ehrler.
 Again, Soviet records do not match this figure, they document the loss of nine aircraft.

 On 30 May 1944, Ehrler unintentionally made a crash landing in Messerschmitt Bf 109 G-6 (Werknummer 411963—factory number) at Pechenga airfield and sustained minor injuries in the accident.
 On 1 June 1944, 9.
 Staffel was officially detached from III.
 Gruppe and subordinated to II.
 Gruppe which had left Finland in April 1944 and fought in Reichsverteidigung (Defense of the Reich).
 Not every pilot of 9.
 Staffel was impacted by this order.
 Some pilots stayed in Pechenga and formed a newly created Kommandostaffel (commando squadron), later renamed to Eismeerstaffel (Arctic Sea squadron).

-On 1 August, Ehrler was appointed Geschwaderkommodore of JG 5, replacing Oberstleutnant Scholz who given the position of Jagdfliegerführer Norwegen.
+On 1 August, Ehrler was appointed Geschwaderkommodore of JG 5, replacing Oberstleutnant Scholz who was given the position of Jagdfliegerführer Norwegen.
 In consequence of this decision, Oberleutnant Franz Dörr was appointed Gruppenkommandeur of III.
 Gruppe and Leutnant Walter Schuck was given command of 7.
 Staffel, redesignated to 10.
 Staffel.
 On 9 November, Ehrler left his command post at Banak, heading to Bardufoss airfield to get firsthand information about organizational changes and training progress.
 There, he learned that many pilots were still unfamiliar with the Fw 190; not even the more senior pilots had flown the aircraft.
 Additionally, he learned that the new pilots lacked combat experience, nor had they been trained in formation flying.
 Subsequently, Ehrler ordered the 9.
 Staffel to train on the Fw 190 while he placed the junior pilots in the Kommandostaffel.
 To oversee these activities, he postponed his return to 12 November.